 - You are a back sleeper.
 Back sleepers require a mattress with a balance of comfort and support.
 If your mattress is too firm, your hips won’t be able to sink in, and this could cause lower-back strain.
 A soft mattress topper should let your hips sink in and could even provide proper lumbar support.

 - You want to sink further into your mattress.
 Sleeping on top of a mattress is not for everyone.
 Some people prefer to sleep deeper in their mattress.
 A soft mattress topper will allow you to sink further into the mattress and feel more enveloped.

 Who Should Not Get a Soft Mattress Topper?

 - You are a stomach sleeper.
 It is a rare instance when a stomach sleeper should buy a soft mattress topper.
 Stomach sleepers need more support than those who sleep on their back or side.
 When you sleep on your stomach, you want to make sure you are getting even support across your entire body.
 Also, you don’t want your hips to sink in, causing pain in your lumbar area.

 - You prefer to feel like you’re sleeping “on top” of your mattress topper.
 If you pick up a soft mattress topper, it is likely that you will sink into your mattress.
 This feeling is not for everyone.
 For those who prefer to sleep on top of the mattress topper, a firmer option might be in order.

-Now that you know all about topper shopping, and have seen my personal favorites, you’re well on your way to picking the perfect one.
+Now that you know all about topper shopping, and have seen our favorites, you’re well on your way to picking the perfect one.
 Just be sure to pay close attention to materials, depth, firmness, and all the little details that appeal to your personal sleep needs.
 Happy shopping, everybody!